Applications for the 2023 AES Group Mentoring Program will open soon.

 The AES Group Mentoring Program Committee reviews the mentee nominations and selects mentees based on:

-– mentee’s stated goals/expectations and alignment with their preferred mentor’s focus
+- mentee’s motivations for joining the program and alignment with their preferred mentor’s focus

 - the diversity and alignment of personal and professional backgrounds within each group (to support peer learning).